Skip to content

 So what’s the story?

-Backwater Finance’s origin is in a spreadsheet that I started to keep track of my personal finances after incurring several fees from overdrafting my checking account when I was first starting out.
+Backwater Finance’s origin lies in my incurring several handsome fees from overdrafting my checking account when I was first starting out.
 I didn’t like the notion of paying for ignorance of my own current situation.
+Especially when that situation was negative. 😒

 Maybe my mom was right — I needed to balance my finances.
-A checkbook seemed outdated, though …

-Spreadsheets can get one pretty far, but I found myself thinking about ways to make it easier to use and understand; more streamlined.
-In 2021, I started developing this application in my spare time.
-To practice my trade without boundaries; to tinker productively on something … Since then, I think it’s become quite the useful tool.
-I hope that it’s helpful to you in your financial quest as well!
+A checkbook seemed outdated, though, so I started a spreadsheet.
+Spreadsheets can get one pretty far, but I was always thinking about ways to make it easier to use and understand … more streamlined.
+In 2021, I started developing this application in my spare time, to tinker productively on something and practice my trade without boundaries.
+Since then, I think it’s become quite the useful tool; I hope that it’s helpful to you in your financial quest as well!

 What is local-first software?